decentraland/adr/content/ADR-245-player-components.md

 - Reserving Entities: Entities numbered 32 to 256 will be reserved for storing player data components.
 This reservation ensures that sufficient entities are available to accommodate player data.
 When a player disconnects from the room, the entity MUST be deleted, and a new generation for the entity number will be used.
 This ensures a session of up to 14.680.064 unique players.
 - Player Data Components: A new set of player data components will be introduced, containing essential information about the player, such as position(Transform), wearables, identity, base avatar properties, and emote commands.
 - Scene Inclusion: Every scene in SDK7 MUST receive player data components.
 This inclusion ensures that each scene has access to real-time player data, which is vital for smooth interactions and gameplay experiences.
-- Transform Updates: Only active and global scenes will receive real-time transform updates to optimize data updates and reduce overhead.
-If the Transform is not set in a Scene, it is out of the scene.
+- Transform Updates: active parcel scenes (the one where each player is) and global scenes MUST receive real-time players' `Transform` updates.
+Non-active parcel scenes MAY have no `Transform` of the player outside of them.
+Exception: the primary player transform MUST be in all scenes

 # Player Data Components